 - Complete an internship.
 Internships completed independently or as part of a degree program are a way to gain practical experience in the publishing industry, which is often required for entry-level employment.
 These can also help students develop connections and network.
 While many colleges include a career center that can help students find an internship, some publishing companies may offer internships directly through their website.

 Step 2: Find Employment

 Becoming a publisher often involves starting out in a lower-level position, such as an editor or assistant, within a publishing office.
-Advancement to a publisher position may come with gaining knowledge and a track record of performing effectively in the publishing environment.
+Advancement to a publisher position may come with advanced knowledge and a track record of performing effectively in the publishing environment.
 Employment may be found with publishing houses of various sizes that deal with a specific medium, such as books, magazines or websites, or a specific writing genre.
 Independent or small presses may be owned by the publishers, and entrepreneurial-minded individuals may become publishers by starting their own magazine, book publishing house or website.